Voters with Disabilities

-On Election Day, “Accessible Entry” signs are posted outside polling places to direct voters towards the accessible entrance to the polling place.
+On Election Day, “Accessible Entry” signs are posted outside the In-Person Voting Locations to direct voters towards the accessible entrance to the Voting Location.

-To confirm whether your polling place has an accessible entrance and voting area, check the back cover of your Voter Information Pamphlet for the international symbol of access, use the Polling Place and Sample Ballot Lookup Tool, or call (805) 654-2664.
+To confirm whether an In-Person Voting Location has an accessible entrance and voting area, check the inside of your Voter Information Pamphlet for the list of In-Person Voting Locations and if they have an international symbol of access, or use the County Voter Information Guide Lookup Tool, or call (805) 654-2664.

-The department offers chairs and designated wheelchair accessible voting booths at all polling places and the Government Center Voting Center.
+The department offers chairs and designated wheelchair accessible voting booths at all In-Person Voting Locations and at the Government Center Voting Center.
 The international symbol of access is posted on accessible voting booths so that they can be easily identified by voters.

-All polling places provide large-print instructions on how to mark a ballot, optical sheets to magnify the print on the paper ballot or other election materials, and pen attachments for easier grip when writing.
+All In-Person Voting Locations provide large-print instructions on how to mark a ballot, optical magnifiers to magnify the print on the paper ballot or other election materials, and pen attachments for easier grip when writing.

 Personal Assistive Devices

-The accessible AVC Edge voting machine allows voters to connect a personal assistive device such as a head-pointer or multi-user sip/puff device when voting.
+The accessible ICX voting machine allows voters to connect a personal assistive device such as a rocker paddle or multi-user sip/puff device when voting.

 Any voter unable to reach their voting area may request to vote “curbside.”
-This option allows voters to park as close to the voting site as possible and vote, whether they are at the curb or in their car.
-Certain polling place locations that are not handicap accessible will have a sign posted outside with a phone number that will directly connect them to poll workers to aid them.
-When notified that someone has requested curbside voting, a poll worker will bring a Roster of Voters to the voter to sign, a ballot, a ballot secrecy sleeve, a pen, and assists the voter if necessary.
+This option allows voters to park as close to the Voting Location as possible and vote, whether they are at the curb or in their car.
+Certain In-Person Voting Locations that are not handicap accessible will have a sign posted outside with a phone number that will directly connect them to poll workers to aid them.
+When notified that someone has requested curbside voting, a poll worker will bring a ballot, a ballot secrecy sleeve, a pen, and assists the voter if necessary.
 For more information, please contact our office at (805) 654-2664.